Pulled Apart - Part III: Get on the bus!

 }

 This ensures that all threads get the same instance.
-Inside my bus class I implement the new .NET 4 IObserver/IObservable interfaces which gives me all the pub/sub magic.
-This is all internal to the bus class so that usage in my application is just with bus.
-For example the methods for registering a subscriber is, which hides the pub/sub concept completely.
+Inside my bus class, I implemented the new .NET 4 IObserver/IObservable interfaces, which gave me all the pub/sub magic.
+This is all internal to the bus class so that usage in my application is straightforward—for example, the methods for registering a subscriber hide the pub/sub concept completely:

 public void Register<T>(DataAction actions, Action<T> method, Control control = null)